ELBA: Learning by Asking for Embodied Visual Navigation and Task Completion: Experiments

-\modelname allows the agent to ask questions when the confusion level is greater than a threshold.
+\textbf{Robustness of Confusion Threshold:} \modelname allows the agent to ask questions when the confusion level is greater than a threshold.
 Therefore, different threshold settings could impact model performance.
-To investigate the robustness of the confusion module, we evaluate model performance under different confusion thresholds.
+Here, we investigate the robustness of the confusion module against minor fluctuations around the optimally chosen threshold, which was determined using the validation split.
+We first identify the optimal confusion threshold that yields the highest performance on the validation set and then examine how the model's performance fluctuates when we adjust the confusion thresholds around this optimal point.
 For entropy-based confusion, we measure the change in performance on TEACh while varying the thresholds $\epsilon_a$ and $\epsilon_o$ for action distribution and object distribution, respectively.
 Similarly, for gradient-based confusion, we measure the change in performance while varying the gradient norm threshold $\epsilon$.
+In Figure \ref{fig:threshold}, we observe that both \modelname w/E and \modelname w/G outperform the baseline on the test seen split with different combinations of threshold settings, showing the robustness of threshold selection.
+We also report the performance of \modelname w/E with different thresholds for the action and object distributions and find that using a common threshold for both does not substantially affect performance.

-In Figure \ref{fig:threshold}, we observe that both \modelname w/E and \modelname w/G outperform the baseline model on the test seen split with different combinations of threshold settings, showing the robustness of threshold selection.
-We also report the performance of \modelname w/E with different thresholds for the action and object distributions, and find that using a common threshold for both does not substantially affect performance.
+\textbf{Distribution of Question Types:} \modelname with Combined QA allows the agent to ask both oracle and model-generated questions.
+Figure \ref{fig:ques_types} shows the distribution of the different types of questions asked by the agent in successful episodes.
+We measure the average percentage of asked questions per type, normalized by the current episode trajectory length.
+We report the aggregated average percentage of asked questions over 12 episodes.
+We find that, for successful episodes, \modelname with Combined QA is more likely to ask model-generated questions than template-based.